ntblab/neuropipe/prototype/link/README.txt

 == getting started

-your first step is to acquire the raw, DICOM formatted data from your fMRI scan of this subject. archive and compress that data into a Gzipped TAR archive at *data/raw.tar.gz*
+your first step is to acquire the raw, DICOM formatted data from your fMRI scan of this subject.
+Use scripts/retrieve-data-from-sun.sh to archive and compress that data into a Gzipped TAR archive at *data/raw.tar.gz*

 *run-order.txt* should describe your ideal scanning protocol, assuming you customized it in the subject template. if your scanning protocol for this